AkiKono/SDCND_TrafficSignsClassifier/writeup_report.md

 Reference
 ["Should I normalize/standardize/rescale"](http://www.faqs.org/faqs/ai-faq/neural-nets/part2/section-16.html)

+**Raw RGB or Rescaled RGB**

-I have tried with raw, unscaled RGB color channels and a rescaled Y channel data, and it resulted in less accuracy than the Trial 3.
+I have tried with raw, unscaled RGB color channels and a rescaled Y channel data, and it resulted in less accuracy than the Trial 3, which used rescaled RGB and Y channels.
 The thought behind trying raw RGB color channels is that if RGB datasets are rescaled separately, unique combinations of RGB will be unbalanced so that the color information other than red, green, and blue get lost.
 It is because other colors are represented as a combination of RGB, e.g. Yellow=[255,255,0].
 The possible explanation of rescaled RGB data performing better than raw RGB data could be that the most German traffic signs are strongly associated with red and blue colors.
 So for this specific traffic sign classifier project, emphasizing RGB color intensity gradient using per-channel rescaling led to better performance.
 Normalizing color channels however may not give good results in different classifying problems where colors like yellow or purple are key colors to identify objects.

 Pierre Sermanet and Yann LeCun also suggested the use of normalized color channels in their paper, ["Traffic Sign Recognition with Multi-Scale Convolutional Networks"](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).